aanimesh-mcgill/freeriding/README.md

 ---

-### Factor 2: Focal User Condition
+### Factor 2: Focal User Contribution Level (Between-Subject)

-**Description**: How the focal (real) participant's contribution compares to simulated team members.
+**Description**: The focal (real) participant's rank position within their team across rounds.

 **Levels**:
-- **Free Rider**: Focal user always contributes significantly less than team average
+- **85% Rounds Lower**: Focal user is in the bottom 3 ranks (ranks 4, 5, or 6 out of 6) in 85% of rounds
+  - Simulated members are adjusted to ensure at least 3 members rank above the focal user
+  - Target rank is randomly selected from ranks 4, 5, or 6 for each round
+  - 15% of rounds allow variation (user can be anywhere)
+- **85% Rounds Higher**: Focal user is in the top 3 ranks (ranks 1, 2, or 3 out of 6) in 85% of rounds
-  - Simulated members contribute 40% more on average than focal user
+  - Simulated members are adjusted to ensure at least 3 members rank below the focal user
-  - Creates consistent free-riding scenario
-- **Random**: Focal user's position varies randomly
-  - Sometimes higher than average (33% chance)
-  - Sometimes lower than average (33% chance)
-  - Sometimes similar to average (33% chance)
+  - Target rank is randomly selected from ranks 1, 2, or 3 for each round
+  - 15% of rounds allow variation (user can be anywhere)

-**Default**: Random
+**Default**: 85% Rounds Lower

-**Implementation**: Simulated team member contributions are adjusted based on focal user's actual contribution to maintain the condition.
+**Implementation**: Simulated team member contributions are adjusted based on focal user's actual contribution to ensure the user achieves the target rank position (top 3 or bottom 3) in 85% of rounds.

 ---